Nettention/MyWorkCam/README.md

 - Overcomed rare issues occuring only in Southern East countries and China.
 - Many feaures dedicated to fastest realtime multiplay are included.
 - AAA games including Seven Knights, Street Fighter V and Vindictus are using ProudNet.
+- Allows hybrid network topology of client-to-server and peer-to-peer networking at once.

 Check the website out http://www.proudnet.com for details.